minhtriet326/minhtriet.github.io/_posts/2011-04-06-gas-price-prediction.md

 <mark> NEW

 Next step:
+- Forward email to check taxonomy, if it is CEVO
-- Words will be map to their classes
+- Words from news will be map to their taxonomy classes (warns -> advise)
 - Link close date, time and entities together
-- Prove of knowledge graph
+- Prove of knowledge graph (node4j)
+- Still no machine learning to this point
 <mark> END

 # Reference